WGBH-MLA/AAPB2/app/views/exhibits/witnessing-new-mexico/4-navigating-racism.md

   </tbody>
 </table>

 Many people say that because of our diverse history, we are more integrated than other states.
 But that doesn't mean we don't have our fair share of racial tensions.
-Learn more in *New Mexico in Focus*, "Race in New Mexico".
+Learn more in *New Mexico in Focus*, "Race in New Mexico."

 **[*New Mexico in Focus*, "Lenton Malry"](/catalog/cpb-aacip-9b2d8554ee8?start=2098.16&end=2905.63) (KNME-TV, Albuquerque, NM, February 23, 20183)**

-Former educator and lawmaker Lenton Malry speaks openly about racism he experienced in Albuquerque in *New Mexico in Focus*, "Lenton Malry".
+Former educator and lawmaker Lenton Malry speaks openly about racism he experienced in Albuquerque in *New Mexico in Focus*, "Lenton Malry."

 **[*New Mexico in Focus*, "More Racial Reckoning"](/catalog/cpb-aacip-bacb29558ad?start=1487.7&end=2300.89) (KNME-TV, Albuquerque, NM, June 26, 2020)**